-First announced in the 2017-18 Federal Budget, this is a scheme to encourage first home buyers by enabling super funds to house the savings for a deposit.
+First announced in the 2017-18 Federal Budget, the First Home Super Saver scheme is designed to encourage first home buyers by enabling super funds to house their savings for a deposit.

-From 1 July 2017, the Scheme will allow first home buyers to salary sacrifice into their superannuation fund.
+The Scheme allows first home buyers to salary sacrifice contributions into their superannuation fund.
 The tax advantages of doing so are intended to encourage them to save for a house deposit.

-Both members of a couple will be able to take advantage of the concession.
+Both members of a couple can take advantage of the concession.

 Super contributions made from 1 July 2017 may be withdrawn from 1 July 2018 for a first home deposit.
 Concessional contributions and earnings withdrawn will be taxed at marginal rates less a 30% offset.